Murdim/church_and_state/workshop.md

 The **Pious Feudal** government type is available to non-clerical religions.
 Like Iqta for Muslims, it effectively replaces the Feudal and Theocracy governments, allowing rulers to hold both Castles and Temples.

-Cosmopolitan, non-clerical religions may use the **Secular Feudal** government instead, which also removes religious opinion penalties between liege and vassal.
+Cosmopolitan, non-clerical religions may use the **Secular Feudal** government instead, combining Non-Clerical and Pluralist features.

 By default, there are **two** ways for a religion to be non-clerical: